IgniteUI/igniteui-docfx/en/components/toggle.md

 ## Toggle

-<p class="highlight">The Ignite UI for Angular Toggle component allows the users to wrap some content into a box which can be easily opened and closed.</p>
+<p class="highlight">The Ignite UI for Angular Toggle directive allows the users to wrap some content into a box which can be easily opened and closed.</p>

 ### Demo